 11. Check the audio format of the media

-Roku offers various audio formats, and you need to select the right one to hear the sound.
-If you are using AVR or a soundbar, you need to set the audio format to Dolby Digital.
+Roku offers various audio formats, and you must select the right one to hear the sound.
+If you are using AVR or a soundbar, you must set the audio format to Dolby Digital.

 Press Home on your Roku remote, Go to the Settings page > Click Audio > Change HDMI and S/PDIF to Dolby D.